duckietown/docs-brown/book/doc-sky/project3-pidcontrollers/30-tuning.md

 ### Exercises
 1. Prepare your drone to fly.
 Go to \`4 in the screen, and press ctrl-c to kill the script currently running.
 Run `python student_pid_controller.py` and then fly your drone!
 Empirically tune your altitude pid gains on your drone as you did in the simulator portion of this project <sup id="a3">[3](#f3)</sup> and report your final tuning values.

 Take a video of your drone flying first using our altitude pid by running <i>pid_controller.py</i> in \`4, then take a video of your tuned pid by running <i>student_pid_controller.py</i> in \`4.
 See if you can get yours to track the altitude setpoint better than ours!
-The drone should get to the setpoint quickly and stay there without bouncing up and down. *Submit these videos in Github Classroom as 2.4.1 and 2.4.2*
+The drone should get to the setpoint quickly and stay there without bouncing up and down. *Submit these videos in Github Classroom as 'original_controller' and 'student_controller'*

 ## Problem 5: Position Control
+As described in the introduction, when switching from velocity control to position control, a cascaded PID controller is used.
+The position controller forms the outer loop which provides setpoints for the inner loop velocity controller.

-Once you have achieved good trim, you can try position control.
+Once you have achieved good trim and can fly steady with velocity control, you can try position control.
 Try to fly your drone for an entire battery without touching the controls!
 Do not try this until your I-term preloads have been tuned as described above.

 This video demonstrates the drone doing a zero velocity hover and drifting in the scene.
-Then we turn on position hold (you can tell because it drops the throttle as it takes over, and holds its position for several minutes.
+Then we turn on position hold (you can tell when it is engaged when the drone's throttle drops) and it holds its position for several minutes.

 Then we turn off the position hold so you can see it drift again, and then turn it on again at the end and land.
 You can tell when it is turned on because we move the drone back to the center of the flight area before each hold.